-Aim to give its best.
-With the RGB sensor being in high resolution, it can command the AF system to detect the face.
+Aim to give your best.
+The RGB sensor being in high resolution can command the AF system to detect the face.
 Having the Multi-CAM 3500 FX II with a 51-point AF system, D750 step up its game by being the primary Nikon DSLR to get the newest autofocus systems overtaking its prototype.

-This is a very accurate system that enables the camera to automatically focus on faces when the AF area is set to ‘Auto’ in both of AF-C and AF-S modes, paying a little attention to the focus’ surroundings.
+This very accurate system enables the camera to automatically focus on faces when the AF area is set to ‘Auto’ in both AF-C and AF-S modes, paying a little attention to the focus’ surroundings.

-Although its reduced area than most of the Nikon DSLR models have, D750 can capture impressive images in low light level focus up to -2 to -3 EV, which other models can’t achieve.
+Although it’s a reduced area than most Nikon DSLR models have, D750 can capture impressive images in low light level focus up to -2 to -3 EV, which other models can’t achieve.

 Upon 3D Focus Tracking Mode, Nikon D750 tracks a subject around the frame, taking it up to three dimensions.
-In this case, whether the subject or the photographer stay still or keep on moving, the camera stays locked on to the eye of the subject.
+In this case, whether the subject or the photographer stays still or keeps moving, the camera stays locked onto the subject’s eye.

-This feature might not be new to Nikon DSLR models however upgrading its metering sensor produces higher and better accurate shots than the others.
+This feature might not be new to Nikon DSLR models however upgrading its metering sensor produces more accurate shots.

 U1 and U2 as User Pre-set System

 Make your own choice.
-Of all the model cameras of Nikon, only D610, D7100, and D750 have allowed the users to set up photographing layout and programmed settings based on their preferences.
+Of all Nikon’s model cameras, only D610, D7100, and D750 have allowed the users to set up photographing layout and programmed settings based on their preferences.
 The retaining is highly favorable for most users, for they prefer to set their parameters manually.

 Built-in W-Fi Connectivity